temurp/test.page/README.md

 # test.page
-This is web page for testing
+This is web page for testing.

+This page will be used while building CI/CD pipelines.